splewis/get5/documentation/docs/configuration.md

 ####`get5_demo_upload_url`
-:   If defined, Get5 will [automatically send a recorded demo](gotv.md#upload) to this URL in an HTTP `POST` request once a series ends.
+:   If defined, Get5 will [automatically send a recorded demo](gotv.md#upload) to this URL in an HTTP `POST` request once a recording stops.
 If no protocol is provided, `http://` will be prepended to this value.
 Requires the [SteamWorks](../installation/#steamworks) extension.<br>**`Default: ""`**

 ####`get5_demo_upload_header_key`